JeyDi/website/README.md

 If you see something that it's not right or correct, or if you think I can do something better, please let me know opening an issue :)

-ps: I know since I'm using Astro that it's not a proper "vanilla" website and there are a lot of js libraries, but there is always a threshold between simplicity and complexity.
+ps: I know since I'm using Astro that it's not a proper "vanilla" website and there are a lot of js libraries, but there is always a trade-off between simplicity and complexity (and of course convenience).

 ## Created with